 Loïc Bébin has been working for 6 years for FUCHS Lubrifiant France as a Grease Product Manager.
 From technical support to industrial maintenance teams to Research & Development, he tells us about the importance of building a close and trustful relationship with his customers.

-Mr. Bébin agreed to share with us his experience with Mobility Work Suppliers, the first maintenance management platform that links suppliers and industrial maintenance experts.
+Mr. Bébin agreed to share with us his experience with Mobility Work Hub, the first maintenance management platform that links suppliers and industrial maintenance experts.

 Mobility Work: Can you tell us about your career background?